CloudRealm/site/docs/pnr.md

 You can also choose to skip logging in with Apple Account.
 This may lead to less issues in some cases.

 ## Pre-Setup | Do this first
-Make sure iMessage andFacetime is disabled on your iPhone.
+Make sure you are not signed into a Apple Account.
+Disable iMessage and Facetime on your phone.
 You also need to disable Advanced Data Protection and Contact Key Verification.

 ## Sim / eSim Swaping Methods